 The Buz Stone Award was created in 2012 to recognize Buz for 25 years of leadership and stewardship of the Lake Rabun Foundation.
-The award is presented each year to a member or members “who reflect the spirit of Buz Stone and the goodwill of the Lake Rabun Association in serving the welfare of Rabun County”.
-The award carries with it a grant from the Lake Rabun Foundation for $2500. to a Rabun charity selected by the recipient.
+The award is presented each year to a member or members “who reflect the spirit of Buz Stone and the goodwill of the Lake Rabun Association in serving the welfare of Rabun County.”
+The award carries with it a $2500 grant from the Lake Rabun Foundation to a Rabun charity selected by the recipient.

-Past recipients of this award include Buz Stone, Barbara & David Cantrell, Jacqueline & Charles Groover, Dorothy Ann King, Joe Hamilton, Kirk & Kathy Knous, Leckie Stack, Anita & Robert Pittman, Denny Webb, Clay & Al Battle.
-This is a lineup of LRA legends!
+Past recipients of this award include Buz Stone, Barbara & David Cantrell, Jacqueline & Charles Groover, Dorothy Ann King, Joe Hamilton, Kirk & Kathy Knous, Leckie Stack, Anita & Robert Pittman, Denny Webb, Clay & Al Battle and Dr. Laura West This is a lineup of LRA legends!

 |2021||Clay & Al Battle||CASA & F.A.I.T.H.|

 |2020||Denny Webb||CASA & The 100 Club of Rabun County|

 |2017||Kirk & Kathy Knous||F.A.I.T.H.
 (Fighting Abuse in the Home)|

 |2016||Joe Hamilton||The 100 Club of Rabun County|